mlanser/f451-enviro/README.md

-# f451 Labs Uploader module
+# f451 Labs Enviro+ module

 ## Overview

-The *f451 Labs Uploader* module encapsulates the *Adafruit IO* REST and MQTT clients, as well as the *Arduino Cloud* client within a single class.
-Most *f451 Labs* projects upload to and/or receive data from one or both of these services, and the `Uploader` class simplifies these tasks by standardizing send and receive methods, and so on.
+The *f451 Labs Enviro+* module encapsulates the drivers for the [*Pimoroni Enviro+* HAT](https://shop.pimoroni.com/products/enviro?variant=31155658457171) within a single class.
+This module provides a standard set of methods to read sensor data and display content to the onboard 0.96" LCD (160x80).

 ## Install